app9988/Competition2026/README.md

 Requirements: **Python 3.10+**.

 The official participant kit and catalog are required at runtime.
-Place them at the expected paths using the commands for your operating system.
+Place them at the expected paths using the following Windows PowerShell commands.

 ### Windows (PowerShell)